Update 10/16/22: This guide has been updated for the newest version of EmuDeck. We have re-worded some paragraphs and replaced photos to reflect this.

 Removing them is quite easy as well.
 All you have to do is hit "Clear App List" and bam, you are back to square one on Steam!
 This does not delete your games at all, just removes the shortcuts from Steam.

 And that's it!
 That is the basics of setting up emulation and the 2 different tools that you can use to do it.
 Check back soon as we will be uploading guides on using dual screens with Wii U games and compressing emulated games!
-If you want to know how to play 3DS games on 2 different screens, we wrote a guide for that one already!
+If you want to know how to play 3DS or Wii U games on 2 different screens, we wrote guides!
 Thank you for reading!!